openearth/coastal-image-archive/roles/dim/README.md

       - id: images # name of dataset to retrieve from remote site
 ```

-Put these variables in vars/source_vars.yml
+Put these variables in host_vars